TMHSDigital/Awesome-Ads/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ![GitHub](https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg)